Marketing doesn’t end after you’ve attracted new users to your website. Marketing doesn’t end after you’ve made the sale.

 1. Obtain Customer Emails For Direct Communication.

-Once you have a customers’ email addresses, you can take advantage of other tools (such as email retargeting or triggered email campaigns) that can lead to additional shopping experiences, thereby increasing conversions & sales for your online store.
+Once you have a customers’ email addresses, you can take advantage of other tools (such as email retargeting or triggered email campaigns) that can lead to additional shopping experiences, thereby increasing sales for your online store.

 Don’t take this lightly.
 According to Experian’s 2013 Email Marketing benchmark report, personalized emails generate on average 6x more revenue than non-personalized email.
 Yet surprisingly, 70% of brands do not personalize.